mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 #### Praelis

 Named for the goddess of healing, the Praelis district is, again, mixed, but with a heavy focus on independent scientific and medical research.
-The huge, ziggurat-like Praelis-Vinen hospital is the main medical centre for the whole of the habitat.
+The huge, ziggurat-like Praelis-Vinen hospital is the main medical center for the whole of the habitat.
 It has a formidable reputation that has attracted scientists, doctors and consultants from around the system.
 Many medics who work on Sonares I or II spend an internship at Praelis-Vinen as part of their training, studying zero-g conditions, stellar radiation, and a variety of other conditions those living in simulated gravity and low-g environments are susceptible to developing.

 Praelis is also home to a number of secret, independent, scientific institutes that are investigating a host of technologies, many with secret backing from the SWA.
 Research into FTL technology, psionics, and phased weapon technology find a good home in Praelis district, away from the prying eyes of the corporations.
 Nevertheless, the research conducted in Praelis is of considerable interest to Maas and others, and industrial espionage is a constant threat, especially concerning FTL technology.
 Whichever side masters its first – SWA or corporate – will be in a position of supreme political, technological, and political power.